We know the potholes are bad....really bad, worse than usual.

 Where are the crews working?

-We have crews throughout the city addressing potholes on Demers Avenue, South Washington, Library Lane, 17th Avenue South, 24th Avenue South, South 21st Street, University Avenue, 32nd Avenue and Cherry Street and other residential neighborhoods.
-We are also handling complaint driven calls for potholes that need immediate care.
+We have crews throughout the city addressing potholes on Demers Avenue, South Washington, Library Lane, 17th Avenue South, 24th Avenue South, South 21st Street, University Avenue, 32nd Avenue and Cherry Street and other areas.

 Residents can check on grandforksgov.com/potholes for the Grand Forks City map identifying areas of work for potholes that need repair.
 To report your concern use the GF311 app on Apple or Android or by calling the Public Information Center at 311.